titoBouzout/dom-flair/readme.md

 </Box>
 ```

-## A "complicated" example
+## Something "complicated":

-With two sidebars, a toolbar, footer and growing middle content:
+Has two sidebars, a toolbar, a footer and grows in the middle content:

 ```jsx
 <Box grow>